 Solo Scenarios

-A set of 17 scenarios and 17 item reward cards specifically designed for strategic solo play highlighting the strengths and weaknesses of each class from the original Gloomhaven.
+A set of scenarios and reward cards specifically designed for strategic solo play highlighting the strengths and weaknesses of each class from the original Gloomhaven and Frosthaven.
 Meant to be played with hero characters at least level 5.
-A good addition if you want to solo play.
+A nice addition if you want to solo play.

 Forgotten Circles

 A small box expansion for the original Gloomhaven, and features a new storyline of twenty scenarios taking place after the events of the original campaign and involves one new character class called Aesther Diviner.
 The expansion also features four new monster types, three new bosses and fourteen new items.
-However, I feel you are much better spending on Jaws of the Lion though.
+However, I feel you are much better off getting Jaws of the Lion.